machzqcq/saucelabs/README.md

 # SauceLabs

-saucelabs gem is written in simple ruby so as to be able to set the desired capabilities for selenium/watir grid execution and also be able to dynamically set the browser choice through an environment variable and execute the same scripts across browsers.
+saucelabs gem is written in simple ruby so as to be able to set the desired capabilities and browser options for selenium/watir grid execution and also be able to dynamically set the browser choice through an environment variable and execute the same scripts across browsers.The gem was initially written to help connect to saucelabs, however the current version support local execution, selenium grid execution and execution against
-Also platform and device parameters in the desired capabilities object when creating a connection to Sauce Labs.
+Sauce Labs cloud environment.
+Please bear in mind that to execute against Sauce Labs cloud, you would require to register and get a username, password to access Sauce Labs on their [website] (http://www.saucelabs.com) Also platform and device parameters in the desired capabilities object when creating a connection to Sauce Labs.
 It can also be used to create a connection to local browser instance in addition to Sauce Labs The gem has been tested on MRI ruby and JRuby.
 Please report any issues and I will try my best to fix asap.